awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 ## External deployment considerations<a name="deployment-type-external-considerations"></a>

 Consider the following when using the external deployment type:
-+ Service auto scaling is not supported when using an external deployment controller\.
 + If using a load balancer for the task, the supported load balancer types are either an Application Load Balancer or a Network Load Balancer\.
 + Tasks using the Fargate launch type or `EXTERNAL` deployment controller types don't support the `DAEMON` scheduling strategy\.